-- f.
+- e.
+Involvement of Individuals with DD & Families in Project Development, Implementation and Evaluation: Describe involvement of culturally diverse individuals with developmental and other disabilities and their families in project development, project implementation and evaluation activities.
+Explain how the project will work with culturally diverse individuals with developmental and other disabilities and their families in a meaningful way. - f.
 Collaboration: Describe how the partnering organization will contribute to the overall goals of the project.
 Describe in detail the resources of the organization in order to meet the projects goal, activities and outcomes.
 Show that there is a clear process in place for decision making and managing the project. - g.
 Systems Change, Capacity Building and Sustainability: Describe how the project will achieve systems change and/or build capacity, allowing all Virginias with intellectual and developmental disabilities to lead participatory and meaningful lives.
 In addition, describe in detail how the project will continue after the conclusion of the grant period, and what long-term impact can realistically be expected from the project after the conclusion of grant funding.
 Grantees are expected to monitor outcomes and report them to the Board for up to 2 years following the end of the grant period. - h.
 Project Work Plan: Project Goal, Objectives, Activities, Outcomes & Performance

 Measures.
-The following elements are required: - i.
+The following elements are required:

+- i.
 Project Goal-Identify the overall project goal and briefly explain how it will achieve the project's scope of work. - ii.
 Objectives-Identify the project objectives that are specific and measurable and will achieve the selected outcomes. - iii.
 Activities-For each project objective, include: a list all activities (specific tasks, including any project deliverables and products) that will achieve the objective; strategies for each activity; an explanation of how each activity will be accomplished; realistic start and end dates for accomplishing each activity; and the primary personnel who will carry out each activity.
 Any project products should include dissemination plans for potential project replication. - iv.
 Outcomes, Stories and Performance Measures-For each activity state the expected Outcomes, including Stories and Performance Measure(s), if applicable.
 For each Story, identify the number of stories obtained of participating individuals whose lives improved as a result of grant activities.
 For each Performance Measure, state the expected target (number) and how you will reach the target.
 This is a required element for Stage II (full proposal) applications.

 Please refer to Appendix C of this document for an introduction to and a listing of the applicable Federal Performance Measures.
-You do not have to select a federal performance measure for each work plan activity if there are no relevant measures, as long as you have at least one federal performance measure for one of your work plan activities.
+You do not have to select a VBPD Grants Manual Page 20 federal performance measure for each work plan activity if there are no relevant measures, as long as you have at least one federal performance measure for one of your work plan activities.
 However, grantees are expected to include federal performance measures whenever relevant.

-For project activities that include performance measures IFA 1.1 & IFA 1.2, applicants will be required to collect demographic data (race/ethnicity, gender, and geographical location) of project participants.
+For project activities that include performance measures IFA 1.1 & IFA 1.2, applicants will be required to collect demographic data (race/ethnicity, geographical location, sex at birth, gender identity, and sexual orientation) of project participants.
 Please see Appendix C.